sendgrid/docs/content/docs/help-support/sending-email/cross-platform-html-design.md

     - Try align="top" to the image in question.

-{% anchor h2 %}	Controlling converted plain text email output
+## 	Controlling converted plain text email output
-{% endanchor %}

 _To control the output of plain-text conversion do one of the following:_

 * Turn off the filters causing the conversion from plain text to HTML.